 These are all pretty normal things, so after helping him with some math, I told him to buy his options immediately so he would be an owner and pay long-term capital gains.
 The conversation stopped cold when I told him that none of his worthwhile questions were really relevant.
 It is called fishing, not catching.

 In the valley, we often get caught up talking about fundings, exits and who made what.
-I have never Catching a Tarpoonreally considered this the part of Silicon Valley culture that makes great things happen.
+While catching a tarpon, I have never really considered this the part of Silicon Valley culture that makes great things happen.

 I am not much of a fisherman.
 But having grown up on the Gulf Coast where fishing is as important as football, I have learned a lot from fishing buddies.
 One of the best insights I picked up came from Jack West, a famous restauranteur turned fishing guide who talks for 12 hours straight and hangs out with everyone from Jimmy Buffett to hedge fund managers.
 He told me one day with a bit of irritation, “It ain’t called catching, its called fishing.”